 Master of Science Program Applicants

-The Master of Science program prepares leaders in the advanced practice roles of nurse practitioner, clinical nurse specialist, nurse-midwife, administrator, teacher, and consultant.
+The Master of Science Program prepares leaders in the advanced practice roles of nurse practitioner, clinical nurse specialist, nurse-midwife, health policy expert, administrator, teacher, and consultant.
 All master’s applicants should check their specialty of interest to see if it has any additional requirements.
 Post-Master’s students apply directly through the Office of Student Affairs in the School of Nursing.

 An online degree program designed for professionals who are committed to shaping healthcare systems that improve access, affordability, quality and safety.